 - Drill and safety glasses (if a hole needs to be made in the base shapes)

 - Before you start, ensure that your ornament base is clean and free of any little edge defects.
 Give it a quick sand and wipe, if needed.

 - If your shape doesn’t come with a pre-fab hole, use a drill to add a small hole before you begin the project.

 - Paint the back and sides of your ornament (and the top too, if you wish).
 If you want the ornament to be a chalkboard label, like mine, you will need to use chalkboard paint; however, you can use any paint you wish.
-If you would prefer to decoupage both sides, that’s cool too.
+If you’d prefer to decoupage both sides, that’s cool too.

 - Allow your paint to dry thoroughly before proceeding with your paper work.

 Applying a Photo Using Decoupage